marshmallow-code/webargs/docs/index.rst

 Tornado argument parsing is available via the :mod:`webargs.tornadoparser` module.

 The :class:`webargs.tornadoparser.TornadoParser` parses arguments from a :class:`tornado.httpserver.HTTPRequest` object.
-The :class:`TornadoParser` can be used directly, or you can decorate handler methods with :meth:`use_args <webargs.tornadoparser.TornadoParser.use_args>` or :meth:`use_kwargs <webargs.tornadoparser.TornadoParser.use_kwargs>`.
+The :class:`TornadoParser <webargs.tornadoparser.TornadoParser>` can be used directly, or you can decorate handler methods with :meth:`use_args <webargs.tornadoparser.TornadoParser.use_args>` or :meth:`use_kwargs <webargs.tornadoparser.TornadoParser.use_kwargs>`.

 .. code-block:: python